syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/managing-tasks.md

 This server method will be triggered for all the CRUD operations like adding, editing and deleting actions.
-We can handle those each operations separately inside this method with corresponding data received in this method argument.
+Each operations can be handled separately inside this method with corresponding data received in this method argument.
 Also, when using the `UrlAdaptor`, you need to return the data as JSON from the controller action and the JSON object must contain a property as result with dataSource as its value and one more property count with the dataSource total records count as its value.

 ### Insert action

-Using the `added` argument of the `BatchUrl` method we can insert the newly added row to database and return the same to client side. please find the below code example for details.
+Using the `added` argument of the `BatchUrl` method, insert the newly added row to database and return the same to client side.

 {% if page.publishingplatform == "aspnet-core" %}